open-power/snap/actions/README.md

 ### SNAP Action Registration

-To uniquely identfiy SNAP actions, they must use a unique id.
+To uniquely identify SNAP actions, they must use a unique id.
 How to setup the id is described in [snap/ActionTypes.md](../ActionTypes.md).

 ### SNAP Action Enumeration